-Now five albums into a career that shows no signs of slowing down, Bryan has more than enough singles and memorable deep cuts to compile a Top 10 list.
+Now six albums into a career that shows no signs of slowing down, Bryan has more than enough singles and memorable deep cuts to compile a Top 10 list.
 Sales and chart data were used to arrange many of these songs, but fan and staff opinions were also heavily considered.

 The placement of "Do I" on this list of the 10 Best-Ever Luke Bryan songs may be more controversial than any others.
 It was a huge hit for the singer, one that arguably helped his career as much (or almost as much) as "Country Girl."
 However, the ballad is beaten out by sharper love songs that came on followup albums.
 The No. 10 ranking of this song speaks more to the strength of this list than the strength of this song.

 Has Luke Bryan ever been sexier?
 This second single from Kill the Lights is a one-on-one love song that finds a groove the singer has never rested in before.
 It's the signature song from this fifth studio album and an easy addition to this 10 Best-Ever Luke Bryan Songs list.

 The title track from Bryan's 2013 album was another big hit for a man who had, by that point, truly found his groove.
 Songs like "Crash My Party" are so effective because they're filled with things the average country Romeo would say, and Bryan represents that everyman in the best way.
 "Crash My Party" was the lead-off single to the album by the same name and glided into the no. 1 slot on the Billboard Country Airplay chart, solidifying Bryan's position as one of country's biggest names.